wilsonsfh/medicalsystem/README.md

 # Online Medical System

-An educational project built during my Polytechnic studies to simulate an online Electronic Health Record (EHR) system for doctors and patients.
-Developed with Object-Oriented Programming (OOP) principles and focused on security, usability, and essential healthcare functionalities.
+A team project built to simulate an online Electronic Health Record (EHR) system for doctors and patients.

+Developed with Object-Oriented Programming (OOP) principles and focused on security, and essential healthcare functionalities.

 > *Note: This is a proof-of-concept project and not production-ready.*